just1and0/Multitexter-Javascript-SDK/README.md

-# 💬📲A simplified library for using Multitexter APIs
+# 💬📲A simplified ReactJs library for using Multitexter APIs